Kanazawa Ishikawa, Japan Travel Guide

 Modest and neat attire is generally well-received.
 Avoid overly casual or revealing clothing in upscale restaurants or formal settings.

-Tipping is not customary in Japan; it can cause confusion.
+Tipping is not a common practice in Japan; it can cause confusion.
 Slurping noodles or soup is acceptable and shows enjoyment.

 Generally, photography is allowed in public spaces.
 Always look for "No Photography" signs.

-Kanazawa is becoming increasingly accessible, though older areas might present some challenges.
+Kanazawa is becoming increasingly accessible, though older it's possible that some areas present some challenges.

 Newer public infrastructure, like Kanazawa Station and the 21st Century Museum of Contemporary Art, is generally well-equipped.